Banksy Artwork That Was Partially Shredded Breaks Record At Auction

 The partially shredded artwork by British street artist Banksy has made a return to the auction block, this time selling for a record price for the artist.

-The piece, titled ‘Love is in the Bin’ was given a presale estimate of 4 million pounds by Sotheby’s in London.
-That price was blown away when the artwork finally sold, reaching three times that estimation.
+The piece, titled ‘Love is in the Bin’ was given a pre-sale estimate of £4 million by Sotheby’s in London.
+That price, however, was blown away when the artwork finally sold.

-Initially titled ‘Girl With Balloon’, the artwork last surfaced at Sotheby’s during a highly publicized auction in October 2018.
+Initially titled ‘Girl With Balloon’, the artwork last surfaced at Sotheby’s during a highly publicised auction in October 2018.
 Once the anonymous European buyer placed the winning bid, the artwork was put through a shredder that was secretly set within the art’s frame.
-That winning bid was for 1 million pounds and the spectacle firmly placed the art among Banksy’s most iconic pieces.
+That winning bid was for £1 million and the spectacle firmly placed the art among Banksy’s most iconic pieces.

-Now titled ‘Love is in the Bin’, the artwork greatly surpassed its 4 million pound estimation at Sotheby’s thanks to a bidding war that lasted 10 minutes.
-After nine bidders battled ti out, the piece sold for 18.5 million pounds, or $25.4 million.
+Now titled ‘Love is in the Bin’, the artwork greatly surpassed its £4 million estimation at Sotheby’s thanks to a bidding war that lasted 10 minutes.
+After nine bidders battled it out, the piece sold for £18.5 ($25.4 million).

 Alex Branczik.
-Sotheby’s chairman of modern and contemporary art, spoke about the unique nature of ‘Love is in the Bin’.
-He declared that the spectacle was ‘one of the most ingenious moments of performance art this century.’
+Sotheby’s chairman of modern and contemporary art, spoke about the unique nature of ‘Love is in the Bin’, declaring the spectacle was ‘one of the most ingenious moments of performance art this century.’

 ‘It has been a whirlwind to follow the journey of this now legendary piece and to have it back in our midst, offering it tonight in the very room it was created by the artist,’ said Branczik.
 ‘Banksy is no stranger to making headlines and this latest chapter in his story has captured imaginations across the world – we can only begin to guess what might come next.’

-Banksy’s previously most expensive piece sold at auction took place in March of this year when his mural for Britain’s health workers sold for 16.8 million pounds.
-While it was initially painted on a hospital wall, the piece later sold at a Christie’s auction.
+Banksy’s previously most expensive piece sold at auction took place in March this year when his mural for Britain’s health workers sold for £16.8 million.
+While it was initially painted on a hospital wall, the piece was later sold at a Christie’s auction.